Guidance

 Applies to England

-For the Hepatitis Infection Paediatric Surveillance Network (HIPSNet), a collaboration between: clinical paediatric infectious disease and hepatology specialists and the Immunisation and Vaccine Preventable Diseases Division and Virus Reference Department of the UK Health Security Agency (UKHSA).
+This protocol is for the Hepatitis Infection Paediatric Surveillance Network (HIPSNet), a collaboration between clinical paediatric infectious disease and hepatology specialists and the Immunisation and Vaccine preventable diseases division and Virus reference department (VRD) of the UK Health Security Agency (UKHSA).

 With the introduction of a hexavalent vaccine containing hepatitis B into the primary immunisations as part of the routine (universal) infant programme in England in mid-2017 and the availability of direct acting antivirals for treatment of hepatitis C in children, requirements for the surveillance of hepatitis B and C cases have changed.
 In order to monitor the performance of the vaccination programme more detailed information is required on childhood cases of hepatitis B diagnosed following the programmes’ introduction.
 There is also a need to monitor treatment and outcome of chronic cases of hepatitis B and C to ensure equitable access to treatment and care.

-The aim of the enhanced surveillance of childhood cases of hepatitis B and C is to collect more detailed information on confirmed cases of hepatitis B in children aged under 17 years old in order to monitor the effectiveness and impact of the routine childhood vaccine programme, monitor risks and trends in children diagnosed with hepatitis B and C, monitor the uptake and outcome of testing and treatment interventions and care quality and equity.
+The aim of the enhanced surveillance of childhood cases of hepatitis B and C is to collect more detailed information on confirmed cases of hepatitis B in children aged 18 years and under in order to monitor:

 The objectives of the enhanced surveillance of childhood cases of hepatitis are to: